davidxml/davidxml/README.md

 I got into tech when I fell in love with autonomous systems, especially the early self-driving cars that were being built at the time.
 I loved mechatronics, but soon discovered that I enjoy writing the code myself and being in control of how the system behaves.

-What keeps me going is the belief that one day I will be able to build the intelligent systems I have always dreamed of creating.
+What keeps me going is the belief that one day with consistent efforts I will be finally able to build the intelligent systems I have always wanted to build.

 ---